eecs394-s18/deliberate/README.md

 # Deploying changes
 Any changes to the master branch will be detected by Heroku and will trigger a re-build.
 After the build is complete, you will be able to access the new version at the same link = https://red394-deliberate.herokuapp.com/

-# FireBase Access
-To access to database of this Web App, you need to send an email to Kristine to get access to the database.
-The owner can use the link in the google doc to add new member to access the database.
-When you first use the database, you need click on 'Get Start' and you can see recent projects.
-In that, you can find deliberate prject and click on it.
-After entering the database, on the left side, you can click on 'database', and you will see all the data.

 # Link to private google document with account information of delployment services

 https://docs.google.com/document/d/18Qj-NtJIuQ460aW42-r_4msfBry-_bvVkZhAC21jXew/edit?usp=sharing